 Adding chocolate chips would make this cookie more like a Cowboy Cookie instead.
 Cowboy cookies also use oats and coconut, along with chocolate chips, to make a chewy and irresistible cookie.

-Forget to pull out your butter and eggs before beginning?
-Here are a few quick tips.
-Open your stick of butter and slice it into 1/2 inch slivers, then allow to warm up on the counter.
-Your butter will warm up faster than leaving it as a whole stick.
+Forgot to bring your butter to room temperature?
+Slice your cold butter into 1/2 inch slivers, then allow to warm up on the counter.
+Your butter will warm up faster than leaving it whole.

 Cold eggs?
-Simply place your eggs in a bowl and fill it with hot water.
+Place your eggs in a bowl and fill it with hot water.
 You’ll have room temperature eggs in less than 10 minutes.
-Continue replacing your water with hot water until your eggs reach room temperature.

 - 1 cup unsalted butter room temperature